Check out North Las Vegas, NV, for some amazing attractions

 Bryce Canyon National Park

 This national park in one of the major attraction centers in the Northern region of Las Vegas.
-Being only several hours away, on average 4 hours from the city, Bryce Canyon gives incomparable sightseeing experience with the deep red, golden, tan, and white tall rock spires, and also arches which give a spectacular contrast up on the clear blue skies and a surrounding of green forest.
+Bryce Canyon is on average 4 hours from the city, it gives incomparable sightseeing experience with the deep red, golden, tan, and white tall rock spires, and also arches which give a spectacular contrast up on the clear blue skies and a surrounding of green forest.
 Absorb its bewitching rock towers and vistas or go hiking.
 During winter, cross-country skiers as well frequent the Bryce Canyon.

 Zion National Park

-Just a 2-1/2 hour drive from the city of Las Vegas is amongst the world’s most attractive parks.
-The Zion Park is home to remarkable hiking trails, cliffs that stand 3,000 feet tall as well as colorful sandstone.
+Just a 2-1/2 hour drive from the city of Las Vegas, Zion is amongst the world’s most attractive parks.
+It is home to remarkable hiking trails, cliffs that stand 3,000 feet tall as well as colorful sandstone.
 It boasts of beautiful carvings and the world’s largest sandstone walls.

-Lake Mead is among the largest man-made lakes worldwide.
-You can get to this region in less than an hour as it is located southeast of the Strip.
+Lake Mead is one of the largest man-made lakes worldwide.
+It is less than an hour drive located southeast of the Strip.
 Enjoy fun activities like swimming, boating, water-skiing, fishing or kayaking in Lake Mead waters, or hike in the surrounding area.
 It has shaded picnic places, RV camping grounds, hookups, and three marinas.
 Brunch, dinner, and sightseeing cruises are for those who love a romantic getaway or partying.

 Death Valley National Park